csiv23/100-days-of-code/log.md

 **Today's Progress**: Worked on "Learn React for free" Scrimba Course

 **Thoughts**: I took another break from this challenge due to moving back into college and needing some time away from programming.
 I've been stuck in a rut with being in-between new projects, and coursework isn't as satisfying to me as completing a full project on my own.
 Nevertheless, today I got back on the challenge and continued with the Scrimba Course, where I mimicked the layout of a homepage for a website.
 The course has assigned me my first solo project, a Digital Business Card, which I'm looking forward to doing as a way to get me invested in this challenge once again.

+# Day 64: September 5th, 2022

+**Today's Progress**: Began Digital Business Card Project from "Learn React for free" Scrimba Course

+**Thoughts**: Today, I began the digital business card project, and am almost done with it!
+I spent most of my time figuring out how to get icons from FontAwesome to show up in the scrimba IDE, but as I finished up today I figured it out.
+Mostly everything is styled, aside from the icons that I need to add for the footer and other aspects of the project.
+Overall, this project was really easy and I'm happy that I got most of it done today.